seregazhuk/seregazhuk.github.io_old/_posts/2017-06-06-phpreact-event-loop.md

 > *everything except your code runs in parallel.*

 Event loop implements the Reactor Pattern.
-You register an event: subscribe on it and start listening.
+You register an event: subscribe to it and start listening.
 Then you get notified when this event is fired, so you can *react* to this event via a handler and execute some code.
 Every iteration of the loop is called a *tick*.
 When there are no more listeners in the loop, the loop finishes.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/event-loop.jpg" alt="cgn-edit" class="">